 Interested in living at Oakfield?

-We’re expecting the show home to be ready for visitors towards the end of 2021.
+We’re expecting the show home to be ready for visitors early 2022.
 Keep up with progress, or join the mailing list to be alerted when homes are on sale, on the Oakfield website (opens in a new window)

 A blueprint for future developments